“You came here to become us. We didn’t bring you here so that we could become you.” Lou Holtz

 Many new players under Holtz struggled at first to adjust to the new culture, values, and systems.
 The older players and the assistant coaches could often be heard telling the new guys, “Just trust the system.
 The system works and you just need to trust it.”

 While you may not want to take as tough an approach as Coach Lou Holtz, it is good to be proactive in developing the kind of culture that we want in our organization.
 What values do you want to see in the DNA of your company or church?
 These are the values will determine your culture.
 Your culture is what sets your organization apart from all the others.

-David and Annie are serving the Lord in the US, South America, and India.
+David and Annie are serving the Lord in the US, South America, Africa, and India.
 They are helping train leaders and helping build great local churches.
 Would you consider joining their team?
 Just click here to get involved.
 Thanks so much!